 We have procedures in place to allow students who require medication to attend the course, wherever possible.

-Twin shall have full authority to take whatever action it deems necessary to safeguard the health and wellbeing of all students.
-Such authority shall include the right of Twin to take any action it deems necessary to secure medical treatment for a student at the parent/agent’s expense.
+Twin shall have full authority to take whatever action it considers necessary to safeguard the health and wellbeing of all students, such as medical treatment.

 What happens if my child is sick?